Gunnar Peterson: Career

-Fitness Expert and Personal Trainer
+Fitness expert and personal trainer

 Peterson owns and operates a private training facility in Beverly Hills, California where he works out up to 9 clients per day.
 He told Sports Illustrated, "My main focus is function" - a reference to his emphasis on functional training modalities.
 He is widely recognized for his expertise in functional training and his commitment to developing and implementing innovative fitness techniques.
+In 2022, Peterson became the Chief of Athletics for the functional fitness franchise F45, where he partnered with David Beckham to create the DB45 workout.